DanDumitruArdeleanu/three-body-problem/README.md

 - **`D`**: spatial dimension (3 by default).
 - Bonus: **`start_dist`, `eps`, `G`, `m`** tune initial separations, softening, gravitational constant, and mass; velocities are balanced to zero total momentum.

-Outputs are written next to the script as `HNN_train.json` and `HNN_test.json`.
+Outputs are written next to the script as `HNN_train.npz` and `HNN_test.npz`.
 Simple sanity plots are shown at the end.

 ---